 - Mappings (UV sets) describing the different ways objects are textured

 - Assets (images and videos)

-Previz expects the center of gravity of the scene to be located at the origin of the coordinate system: make sure to recenter your scene around the (0, 0, 0) coordinate.
+Previz expects the center of the scene to be located at the origin of the coordinate system: make sure to recenter your scene around the (0, 0, 0) coordinate.

-- Objects are logically regrouped into single meshes
+- Objects are logically combined and grouped into few meshes

 - UV sets are properly named: